Learn the Rules for 8-Ball Pool.

 - The cue ball is “jumped” over another ball.

-There are all sorts of variations on how to play 8-ball pool, as we mentioned.
+There are all sorts of variations on 8-ball rules and how to play 8-ball pool, as we mentioned.

 What’s acceptable on your buddy’s pool table down in his basement may be out of bounds at the bar down the street.